Library policies

 Electronic Reference Correspondence

 Only authorized staff with assigned passwords may access personal data stored in the library's computer system for the purpose of performing library work.
-The library will not reveal what materials are checked out, or have been checked out, to an individual or disclose personal data to a third party in a manner that would identify a user, except where required by law or to assist another University of Wisconsin System library in recovering its materials.
+The library will not reveal what materials are checked out, or have been checked out, to an individual or disclose personal data to a third party in a manner that would identify a user, except where required by law or to assist another Universities of Wisconsin library in recovering its materials.

 The library web site contains many links to other sites, including databases and electronic journals that the library has licensed for the use of faculty, students and staff.
 Users should be aware that these sites have their own privacy policies that may be different from the Murphy Library policy.